pawanti8421/Dental-clinic-management/README.md

-Billing and Payments
+Billing and Payments:

 Payment Processing: Integrates with payment gateways to facilitate secure and convenient payment options for patients.

-User Interface
+User Interface:

 The project features a responsive and intuitive user interface designed using HTML and CSS.
 The interface ensures a smooth navigation experience across different devices, including desktops, tablets, and mobile phones.

-Benefits
+Benefits:

 Efficiency: Automates and streamlines various administrative tasks, reducing the workload on clinic staff.